Black Girl (1972 film): Production

 In 1971, Franklin worked on a feature-film adaptation of her play, Black Girl, for a very small advance.
 The experience of making and marketing the film was an unhappy one for Franklin.
 Although the producer, Lee Savin, promised that Woodie King Jr. would be involved in the project, King was dropped.
 She urged the director to hire Shauneille Perry as an assistant, but he did not.
 While she managed to get them to hire Peggy Pettit, rather than "a light-bright-damned-near-white actress", to play Billie Jean, against her wishes they cast Claudia McNeil, who had been in the 1961 film A Raisin in the Sun, as Mu'Dear.
 Scenes were re-written and re-arranged by the director, and her voiceover to cover up a "ridiculous" scene between Mu'Dear and Mr. Herbert was never recorded.
 Even more egregiously, "Efforts were made early in the filming to exploit material for sex and violence," she said.
 Franklin tried to have a scene where the young female character of Billie Jean disrobes in front of the camera removed; it stayed in the film, albeit without nudity.
 The poster for the film "showed a blow-up of Norma Faye's face, teeth snarling in mad-dog fashion, threatening Billie Jean with a knife.
 A moment which had lasted only five seconds had been lifted from the film to represent the supposed essence of the entire play....
 This was blatant misrepresentation."
 After Franklin threatened to register her disapproval at every newspaper or television interview and speaking engagement, "In the next few days the illustration appeared without the knife.
-I thought that was the end of the matter; but a week later later the knife was back."
+I thought that was the end of the matter; but a week later the knife was back."
 Finally, "voice-overs had been used to erase all "fucks" to make the film eligible for a PG rating. ...
 I was urged not to mention to anyone that these cuts had been made, as people might think that they had missed something."
 The film was released in 1972.
 It had its world premiere at the Strand Theatre (Manhattan), then known as the Penthouse Theater on Broadway, to benefit sickle cell anemia.